 Taxation of the Partnership and Shareholders.
 A partnership is not subject to federal income tax.
-Assuming the Partnership is classified as a partnership for tax purposes and not a publicly traded partnership taxable as a corporation, the Partnership will not be subject to federal income tax and each shareholder will be required to report on its income tax return its distributive share of the Partnership's income, gain, loss, deduction and items of tax preference and will be subject to tax on its distributive share of the Partnership's income, in fact, distributed to such shareholder in the shareholder's taxable year within which or with which the Partnership's taxable year ends.
+Assuming the Partnership is classified as a partnership for tax purposes and not a publicly traded partnership taxable as a corporation, the Partnership will not be subject to federal income tax and each shareholder will be required to report on its income tax return its distributive share of the Partnership's income, gain, loss, deduction and items of tax preference and will be subject to tax on its distributive share of the Partnership's taxable income, regardless of whether any portion of that income is, in fact, distributed to such shareholder in the shareholder's taxable year within which or with which the Partnership's taxable year ends.
 Thus, shareholders may be required to accrue income, without the current receipt of cash, if the Partnership does not make cash distributions while generating taxable income.
-Consequently, although it is not anticipated, a shareholder's tax liability with respect to its share of the Partnership's taxable year.
+Consequently, although it is not anticipated, a shareholder's tax liability with respect to its share of the Partnership's taxable income may exceed the cash actually distributed in a given taxable year.
+The Partnership currently uses the calendar year as its taxable year.